JamieS56/Milestone-Project-4/README.md

 15. First click on groups and create group and call it name it so you know what app it's for e.g. yourappname-manager.

-16. Click next step twice as we don’t have a policy to attach to it yet.
+16. Then click next step twice as we don’t have a policy to attach to it yet.
 And then click create group.

-17. On the left side menu click policies and create policies. then click on the json tab and click import policy.
+17. Then on the left side menu click policies and create policies. then click on the json tab and click import policy.

 18. Search for s3 then click on AmazonS3FullAccess and import it.

 19. Next you will want to get your bucket ARN from the bucket policies tab again and paste it twice into the resource section as a list and after the second one adds a '/*' to the end so it selects all.

-20. Click on review policy and give it a name and short description to do with your app. and then click create policy.
+20. Then click on review policy and give it a name and short description to do with your app. and then click create policy.

-21. Go back to the group you created. select attach policy, search, and select the policy you just created and attach it.
+22. Then go back to the group you created. select attach policy, search, and select the policy you just created and attach it.

-22. Next you’ll want to add a user so click add user at the top and give the user a name like 'myapp-static-files-user' give them programmatic access and then click next.
+23. Next you’ll want to add a user so click add user at the top and give the user a name like 'myapp-static-files-user' give them programmatic access and then click next.

-23. Add the user to the group and click next through to the end and then create user.
+24. then add the user to the group and click next through to the end and then create user.

-24. You then need to download the csv file which contains the access key you need to give to your Django app.
+25. You then need to download the csv file which contains the access key you need to give to your Django app.

-25. Go over to your Django app and use `pip3 install ...` to install `boto3` and `django-storages`.
+26. Go over to your Django app and use `pip3 install ...` to install `boto3` and `django-storages`.
 And freeze them into requirements.txt.

-26. In settings add storages into the installed apps.
+27. in settings add storages into the installed apps.

-27. At the bottom of your settings file add
+28. Then at the bottom of your settings file add

     settings.py
     ```